 Commander of the Special Services Division of the Clayton County

-of the Records Unit,
+supervision of the

-Control Unit, and Code
+Animal Control Unit,

 The Clayton County Police Department Animal Control Unit is responsible